 Vex IQ Education Kit (2nd gen)

-You can make up your own rules, but here are some ideas that I have found work well.
+You can make up your own rules for how to play Robot Sumo, but here are some suggestions that I have found work well.